-Using left click in any cell in the first column that represents a differential pair or net (i.e. not a sub row) will mark the item the row represents as "important" to you.
-The row will be highlighted to enable you to quickly see the information whilst editing the design.
-You can specify how the row is highlighted using the spreadsheet Colours dialog.
+Using a single left click of the mouse in any cell in the first column that represents a differential pair or net (and not a sub row) will mark the item the row represents as "important" to you.
+This means if you scroll down the nets list in the spreadsheet, scrolling back up will help you easily identify the row again.

+The row will be highlighted in red along with the first cell in the column to enable you to quickly see the information whilst editing the design.
+You can specify how the row is highlighted using the Important Item colour in the spreadsheet Colours dialog.

 Use Remove Important Items from the shortcut menu to clear the spreadsheet of any highlighting of important items.
 Use Make Selection Important from the shortcut menu to highlight all rows that have selected items in the design.